philip-haines/up-fur-adoption/README.md

 # Up-Fur-Adoption

 ## Motivation
 The idea for Up-Fur-Adoption came from the large increase in pet ownership since the Covid-19 pandemic.
-Historiucally older dogs and cats have a harder time being adopted.
+Historically older dogs and cats have a harder time being adopted.
 The app is designed to only display older animals to users in hops to get them adopted into good homes quickly.

 ## Tech/framework used